 This is one of my favourites: One large egg when broken open revealed not just three yolks, but one tiny fart egg complete with shell!

 Occasionally I get some of these types of eggs, but you’re unlikely to see them.
 Usually only double-yolkers make the cut for quality control for you, my paying customer.
 We, the farmers, eat the oddities – the shells may be imperfect but those little orbs are perfect on the inside.

-Photos courtesy of Bitchin’ Chicken friends: Agnes Laan, Angela Spooner, Cas, Cheryl Handlen, Christie Miller, Connie Haslam Green, Courtney Kemp, Dawn McQuinn, Deanna Dunlop-Muise, Elizabeth Campbell, Jenn Hobbs, Kathy Williams, Laura Turner, Liza Jane, Marie Clark, Megan Hourd, Melissa Bodden, Minda Dimond, Rachel Leek, Shannon Briggs, Terra Strachan & Trent Biggs.
+Photos courtesy of Bitchin’ Chicken friends: Agnes Laan, Angela Spooner, Cas, Cheryl Handlen, Christie Miller, Connie Haslam Green, Courtney Kemp, Dawn McQuinn, Deanna Dunlop-Muise, Elizabeth Campbell, Jenn Hobbs, Kathy Williams, Kay Ervin, Laura Turner, Liza Jane, Marie Clark, Megan Hourd, Melissa Bodden, Minda Dimond, Rachel Leek, Shannon Briggs, Terra Strachan & Trent Biggs.